Last Updated -

 About

-BYD Company Limited, founded in 1995 and headquartered in Shenzhen, China, has evolved from a battery producer into a global powerhouse in electric mobility and renewable energy.
-Initially focused on rechargeable batteries, BYD rapidly expanded into automobiles, solar technology, and energy storage, positioning itself as a pioneer in sustainable innovation.
+BYD Company Limited, founded in 1995 and headquartered in Shenzhen, China, began as a rechargeable battery maker and grew into a global leader in electric mobility and clean energy solutions.
+Over time, BYD expanded from batteries into passenger vehicles and commercial EVs, while building capabilities in solar power and energy storage to support a broader electrification ecosystem.

 BYD